 We've seen a virtual reality explosion over the last few months, and now in 2017 there's an amazing variety of VR headsets to choose from.

 But which is the best VR headset out there?
 Well, for our money it's the brilliant HTC Vive, for its use of room-scale tracking to offer gamers and users the freedom to walk around and interact in the virtual world like never before.

 Go mobile: Best VR headsets for iPhone

-But there are other options.
-The Sony PlayStation VR sold nearly a million headsets by December 2016 thanks to its significantly lower price and the ubiquity of PlayStations ready to run it.
+But the competition is closer and ever.
+The Oculus Rift has come a long way in the past year, while the Sony PlayStation VR sold over a million headsets by summer 2017 thanks to its significantly lower price and the ubiquity of PlayStations ready to run it.

 So what are the best VR headsets – and which one should you head out and buy?
 We've put together the definitive selection of the most gob-smackingly awesome devices just waiting to be strapped to your face.

 Best VR headsets for consoles and PC

 1. HTC Vive

 The HTC Vive was made in collaboration with PC games giant Valve and works with Valve's mammoth gaming ecosystem, Steam.
 HTC packs in 70 sensors to offer 360-degree head-tracking as well as a 90Hz refresh rate – that's the stat that's key to keeping down latency, which is the technical term for the effect that causes motion sickness.
 Thankfully that wasn't an issue in our review, which can't be said about every device.

 Essential reading: Best HTC Vive games

 It's still lacking a strong handful of killer apps, but there's plenty to explore, and plenty of titles we think are worth your money.
 The key to the HTC Vive's success is the Lighthouse room tracking, which enables you to move around with the headset on.
 It means mounting some sensors in your home, but the effect is next level.
 Meanwhile, the Vive's new Tracker tech is able to bring any object into VR, and some developers have already found some creative uses for it.

 2. Sony PlayStation VR